Steps to Restore a NAS Idis DR-6308P-A RAID Array with Multiple Faulty Disks

 Yes, the use of a UPS (Uninterruptible Power Supply) can help minimize data loss risks during power outages or disruptions for NAS Idis DR-6308P-A devices.
 A UPS provides backup power to the devices in case of a power outage, allowing them to continue running for a certain period of time.
 This gives you the opportunity to properly shut down the devices or allow them to gracefully handle the power loss, minimizing the risk of data loss or corruption.
 Additionally, a UPS can also protect the devices from power fluctuations, surges, or other electrical issues that can potentially damage the hardware or disrupt the data stored on the NAS.

-Although NAS DR-6308P-A can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6308P-A can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view